emmanueljs1/nbe/NbE.lagda.md

     impossible : ∀ {Γ Δ : Ctx} {S : Type}
                → (∀ {T : Type} → Γ ∋ T → Δ ∋ T)
                → (∀ {T : Type} → Γ , S ∋ T → Δ ∋ T)
-    impossible σᵣ 𝑍     = ?    -- Here, there is no lookup judgement we can use impossible σᵣ (𝑆 x) = σᵣ x
+    impossible ρ 𝑍     = ?    -- Here, there is no lookup judgement we can use impossible ρ (𝑆 x) = ρ x

 We will use the shifting renaming to extend renaming under a binder, but more importantly we will need this operation because context extensions